MulverineX/node-ytmpl/README.md

 Attempts to resolve the given playlist id

 * `id`
-    * id of the yt-playlist
+    * id of the ytm-playlist
     * or a playlist url
     * or a user url (resolves to uploaded playlist)
     * or a channel url (resolves to uploaded playlist)